mrwel8/mrwel8.github.com/_posts/2015-04-29-manual-deployment-components.md

 * Default List Views on Standard Objects
 * Chatter Groups
 * Approval Process Order
-* Visual & Process Builder Flows (need to be activated)
+* Visual Workflow & Process Builder flows (need to be activated)
 * Custom Buttons that use the <a href="http://raydehler.com/cloud/clod/salesforce-url-hacking-to-prepopulate-fields-on-a-standard-page-layout.html" target="_blank">well-document URL hacking</a> with field IDs or Object prefixes
 * Formulas that reference Documents, Static Resources, Record Types, or IDs